The case against restoring the

 and Klamath Tribes currently archived in the regional National Archives

-“If it is found at all practicable, we believe the Government should itself purchase the timber on the Klamath Reservation and make it into a forest reservation.
-This would necessitate an appropriation of a considerable sum of money by the Government, but it would enable the Indians to receive at an early date their respective interests in this estate.”
-(Petition of Klamath Modoc and Yahooskin bands of Snake Indians, 1922)
+repository in � �We the undersigned, Klamath, Modoc, Piute, and Indians of other Indian tribes, being allottees on the KLAMATH INDIAN RESERVATION, Klamath County, State of Oregon, hereby respectfully request and petition that immediate steps be taken by the Government to sell and dispose of all the tribal timber on the aforesaid Klamath Indian Reservation for cash� (Petition signed by over 400 people 1915) � �If it is found at all practicable, we believe the Government should itself purchase the timber on the Klamath Reservation and make it into a forest reservation.
+This would necessitate an appropriation of a considerable sum of money by the Government, but it would enable the Indians to receive at an early date their respective interests in this estate.� (Petition of Klamath Modoc and Yahooskin bands of Snake Indians, 1922) � Then the 1936 General council discussed a �Proposal for the appraisement of the tribal estate for the assistance of the members for withdrawing their proportionate share from the Reservation� � Termination of

 Federal Supervision

-Finally in 1950, the furor of tribal members wanting to sell their share of the reservation compelled the Tribal Council to act.
-In the 1950 tribal council meeting, the Klamath Tribes voted to introduce the voluntary withdrawal act in Congress, allowing their members to sell their share of the reservation for cash.
-The voluntary withdrawal act did not pass Congress but evolved into the Act Providing for Termination of Federal Supervision of the Klamath Tribes allowing the Tribes to sell the reservation in exchange for cash, for the withdrawing members.
-While the Tribes insist
+� Finally in 1950, the furor of tribal members wanting to sell their share of the reservation compelled the Tribal Council to act.� In the 1950 tribal council meeting, the Klamath Tribes voted to introduce the voluntary withdrawal act in Congress, allowing their members to sell their share of the reservation for cash.� The voluntary withdrawal act did not pass Congress but evolved into the Act Providing for Termination of Federal Supervision of the Klamath Tribes allowing the Tribes to sell the reservation in exchange for cash, for the withdrawing members. � While the Tribes insist

 they did not receive adequate representation during the passing of the